 People do not know how well they are designing instruction unless they know how learners are responding to instruction, whether they are performing, and to what extent they have acquired new knowledge and skills.
 In this course, students explore and construct assessments designed to measure how well learners have mastered certain outcomes.
 The course initially focuses on objective assessment test construction and then emphasizes authentic performance-based assessment approaches.
 Students also explore how professional standards-based curricula inform instructional choices and accreditation efforts.

 IDT-550: Learning Design I

 Instructional designers can plan learning for diverse sets of learners in various environments.
-Through the use of case studies, this course prepares students to conduct a "Needs Assessment," fashion learner outcomes based on institutional/client needs, and align those outcomes with specific instructional and learning activities.
+Through the use of case studies, this course prepares students to conduct a "needs assessment," to fashion learner outcomes based on institutional/client needs, and to align those outcomes with specific instructional and learning activities.
 Students are required to integrate technological enhancements and solutions where appropriate.